alestrunda/alestrunda-gatsby/src/works/digimat.md

 Modern web pages.
 Especially the top section with several animations on scroll was a bit tricky.

-Design was provided, my assignment was to develop front-end and of course be available in case some troubles occure while developing back-end.
+Design was provided, my assignment was to develop frontend and of course be available in case some troubles occure while developing back-end.